 The success of BOURBON's IMR offer is based on a key advantage: Bourbon Subsea Services operates IMR vessels owned by BOURBON together with ROVs from the Bourbon Offshore DNT fleet, and it has recognised expertise in subsea engineering through Bourbon Offshore Gaia, all supported by BOURBON's international network.
 The IMR fleet is managed by BOURBON's ship managers.

-The company offers marine support services for exploration, development and production in deepwater offshore and continental offshore.
+BOURBON offers a full range of offshore marine services, with integrated support for offshore exploration, development and production, both in deepwater and shallow water offshore.